codypearce/anti-ai-ui-framework/README.md

     <a href="https://codinhood.com/anti-ai-ui">Anti-AI Test</a>
     &nbsp;|&nbsp;
     <a href="https://codinhood.com/anti-ai-ui-framework">Documentation</a>
+    &nbsp;|&nbsp;
+    <a href="https://codinhood.com/post/introducing-anti-ai-ui-framework">Intro Article</a>

   </h3>
 </div>

 <div align="center">
   <h3>
-    <a href="https://www.youtube.com/watch?v=g7xtondIT10">Chatgpt Atlas vs Dark Internet Patterns</a>
+    <a href="https://www.youtube.com/watch?v=g7xtondIT10">ChatGPT Atlas vs Dark Internet Patterns</a>
   </h3>
 </div>

 ## Why?

-For 30 years, websites have tortured humans with hostile design patterns.
+AI took your job.
+Then it took your browser's job.

+Every product update has AI.
+Every startup pitch has AI.
+Every tech conference has AI.
+You can't return your limited edition pink Stanley tumbler to Target without the customer service guy telling you about his ChatGPT wrapper startup that's about to blow up.

+And now it's gotten worse.
+With the release of ChatGPT's Atlas and other AI browsers, AI can click buttons and fill out forms.
+It can navigate the web.
+It's coming for the entire internet.

+You could make it easy for them.
+Or you could not.

+**Let's make it harder.**

+We already have patterns that frustrate users.
+Dark patterns have tortured humans for decades.
 Microscopic close buttons.
 Fake download links.
-Cookie consent mazes.
-Passwords that demand uppercase, lowercase, a number, a symbol, and the blood of your firstborn.
+Cookie consent mazes five layers deep.
 We adapted.
-We learned to distrust interfaces.
-We developed the muscle memory to find the real X button.
+We learned to find the real X button surrounded by decoys.

-Now AI browsers can move a mouse and click buttons.
-They can fill out forms.
-They can navigate the web.

-But can they handle the patterns we've been suffering through for decades?

-**This framework lets you find out.**

-20 components.
-Buttons that run away.
-Forms that rotate.
-Labels that lie.
-Cookie banners nested five layers deep.

-Everything humans have endured and some specifically created to frustrate AI browsers.
-Now available as React components and vanilla JS.
+Let's take these patterns and adapt them for AI.
+[Read the full intro article](https://codinhood.com/post/introducing-anti-ai-ui-framework).

 <div align="center">
   <img src="public/traffic-light-forms.gif" alt="Traffic Light Forms" width="500" /><br />